 Chuck has been at Holy Trinity since 2010.
 He started off part time and has become a full-time Steward of Building & Grounds in 2012.
 Daily he works with John Busch to maintain the church grounds.
 He is always on hand to help the congregation when needed.
 Chuck is married to Barbara and has two children, Kimberly and Derek.

 Congregational Church Council

-The Church Council generally meets on the fourth Tuesday of every month beginning with dinner at 6:00pm and the meeting at 7:00pm.
+The Church Council generally meets on the fourth Tuesday of every month beginning at 7:00pm.
 Most council meetings are held in Redeemer Hall.

 Council meetings are open and members of Holy Trinity have privileges of voice at a regularly called meeting.